 by Greg Haut

 Many anglers motor past an area claiming, "What a weedy spot," not even realizing that monster Bass could be lurking below the weeds and slime.
-Too many anglers tend to stay away from the weeds because they're afraid of their trolling motor getting packed with weeds.
+Too many anglers tend to stay away from the weeds because they're afraid of their fishing lure or trolling motor getting packed with weeds.
 I say fish those spots.
-A Mister Twister Sheer Magic will cut the weeds and machete (prop) blades are available as well.
-A push pole is another great tool to have in the boat to get far back into the thickest of spots.

 Once you've positioned your boat in the thick of things, equipment becomes very important.
 A 6 to 7 foot heavy action rod with a fast tip is a must.
 You need a good strong backbone, and the tip needs to be fast in order to accommodate changes in retrieve.
 Whether you are shaking the rod to add vibration or reeling fast to let the lure skip at it's own pace, the rod also has to be strong because a 3 lb. bass can bury into 15 lbs. of weeds and you need to be able to pull the fish and the weeds along the surface in order to boat the fish.
 Line becomes important as well.
 A strong braid is the line of choice.
 You can get a strong braided line with a thin diameter which allows for easy casting.
 I personally use 50 lb test, and some of my slop rods contain 80lb test.
 It is a matter of what your intentions are.